-The Fund seeks to provide investment results that match, before fees and expenses, the performance of a specific benchmark on a daily basis.
-The Fund's current benchmark is the inverse (opposite) of the performance of the S&P MidCap 400[®] Index (the "underlying index").
+The Fund seeks to provide total returns that inversely correlate, before fees and expenses, to the price movement of a benchmark for U.S. Treasury debt instruments or futures contracts on a specified debt instrument on a daily basis.
+The Fund's current benchmark is the daily price movement of the Long Treasury Bond.
+The Long Treasury Bond is the most recently issued 30 Year U.S. Treasury Bond.
+The price movement of the Long Treasury Bond is based on the daily price change of the most recently issued Long Treasury Bond.
 The Fund does not seek to achieve its investment objective over a period of time greater than one day.